mdn/content/files/en-us/web/html/element/script/type/speculationrules/index.md

 Here we are hinting that:

-- The `/next` URL (the next step on a user onboarding journey) is important so should be immediately prefetched.
-- The same URL should also be eagerly prerendered if the user makes any kind of move towards navigating to it.
-- All URLs contained in the document should be conservatively prerendered (i.e. when the user starts to activate them), except for the `/logout` URL.
-It is unlikely that the user would want to sign out while in the middle of their onboarding journey.
+- All same-site links contained in the document should be conservatively prerendered (i.e. when the user starts to activate them).
+- Any product links (in this case, those with a `class` of `.product-link`) in the document should be eagerly prerendered (i.e. if the user makes any kind of move towards navigating to them).

 ## Specifications